Giardiasis is a common infection of the intestines. It is found all around the world.

 Washing hands often and always:

-- Bring bottled water for drinking, cooking, and brushing teeth.
+- Bringing bottled water for drinking, cooking, and brushing teeth

-- Wash or peel raw fruits and vegetables before eating.
+- Washing or peeling raw fruits and vegetables before eating

 When traveling overseas:

-- Use only bottled water for drinking, cooking, or brushing teeth.
+- Using only bottled water for drinking, cooking, or brushing teeth

-- Only eat food that is well cooked and served steaming hot.
+- Eating only well cooked food that is served steaming hot